smg061/workdayscheduler/README.md

 # Work Day Scheduler

 This app allows the user to schedule to-do items at common business hours to improve time management.
-The app can be accessed through this [link] (smg061.github.io/workdayscheduler)
+The app can be accessed through this [link](smg061.github.io/workdayscheduler)

 # Features